redhat-iot/edge-developer-tools-vscode/README.md

 # edge-developer-tools

 This Is the repository for Red Hat's Edge Developer tools created and maintained to make deploying edge centric applications and tools to a Openshift Cluster much easier.
-It wraps the functionality provided by the [IoTCLI](https://github.com/redhat-iot/iot-dev)
+It wraps the functionality provided by the [IoTCLI](https://github.com/redhat-iot/iot-dev) It can be found under [edge-developer-tools](https://github.com/redhat-iot/iot-dev) in the Visual Studio Code Extension Marketplace

 ## Features